gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/AI_TRAINING.md

 `OffsetModel` is a 3-coefficient linear fit of the offset (psi).
 Features (`computeFeatures`, scaled by 100 so the squared term stays well-conditioned): `[ differential/100, (differential/100)², 1 ]`, where differential = `rawTank − rawBag` (fill) or `rawBag` (dump). `predict` = `w·f × ML_OFFSET_NORM`.
-(`othersOpen` was dropped as a feature — tank sag from other open valves already shows up in `rawTank`, which the differential captures, so it added ~0 to the fit on real data.
-It is still recorded in each sample, unused, in case a future feature wants it.)
+(A prior `othersOpen`/contention feature was removed — tank sag from other open valves already shows up in `rawTank`, which the differential captures, so it added ~0 to the fit on real data.)
 The offset vanishes as flow stops (`rawBag → rawTank` on fill, `→ 0` on dump), so the estimate converges to the truth right where the controller needs to stop; and because it's trained on flowing-before-close → settled-after-close, it inherently absorbs the valve-close overshoot.